 1. Louisiana-Pacific – Construction & Building Materials

 Louisiana-Pacific (LP) is a manufacturer of engineered wood, based in Nashville, Tennessee.
 They have 24 four mills and 3 900 employees.
-LP implemented centralized, corporate-wide incident reporting involving frontline workers and expanded their EHS reporting to supervisor level.
+LP implemented centralized, corporate-wide incident reporting involving frontline workers and expanded their HSE reporting to supervisor level.
 They achieved a 1 240% increase near miss reporting, 780% increase in reporting injuries and 1 905% increase in assigned corrective actions.

 They found that well-designed technology solutions could better engage users in the organization’s safety culture, and dramatically improve visibility into safety and risk.
-EHS managers can drive engagement by planning to act on this information.
+HSE managers can drive engagement by planning to act on this information.

 2. Comcast – Consumer Products and Services